MangoOrangeShake/FSOsubmissions/README.md

 # FSOsubmissions
-Moikka!
+# Moikka!
 This repo contains submissions to the fullstackopen course exercises.
 It will also serve as documentation to my ongoing webdev education. https://fullstackopen.com/

+I found https://fullstackopen.com/ just browsing on reddit for resources that I could use on learning application security.
+I sort of realized I do have to start over with web development if I wanted even a slight chance in understanding web and application security.
+Here's to beginning my path and following through!